-Part-timer 'needs another day off' work after ATP win
+Part-timer needs more time off work after Tour win

 And his boss watched on from his player box as the world number 784, who reached a career-high 206 in 2015, beat American Sock, who is 143 in the men's rankings.

-"You've got to be realistic," Pecotic said.
+"You've got to be realistic," said Pecotic.

 "This is a former top 10 guy with an incredible amount of tennis experience and a huge serve.
 He came out serving 134mph on the first serve.
 It would be arrogant to think I'm going to come out and expect to win.